A3h1nt/Grawler/README.md

     * SQL Injection (7 different files with different dorks)
     * My_dorks file for users to add their own dorks.
 * API keys for proxies are first validated and added to the file.
-* Manual mode allows users to go upto depth 4, but i'd recommend to use depth 2 or 3 because the best results are usually on the initial pages.
+* Manual mode allows users to go up to depth 4, but I'd recommend using depth 2 or 3 because the best results are usually on the initial pages.
 * Grawler comes with it's own guide to learn google dorks.
 * The results are stored in a file ( filename needs to be specified with txt extension ).
 * URL scraping is better than ever with no garbage URL's at all.
-* Three different search engines are supported (Bing, Google, Yahoo), so if one blocks you another one is available.
+* Grawler supports three different search engines are supported (Bing, Google, Yahoo), so if one blocks you another one is available.
 * Multiple proxy with multiple search engines delivers the best experience ever.

 ## Setup